michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 35. And in the top of the base was there a round compass of half a cubit high: and on the top of the base the ledges thereof and the borders thereof were of the same.

-36. For on the plates of the ledges thereof, and on the borders thereof, he graved cherubims, lions, and palm trees, according to the proportion of every one, and additions round about.proportion: Heb. nakedness
+36. For on the plates of the ledges thereof, and on the borders thereof, he graved cherubims, lions, and palm trees, according to the proportion of every one, and additions round about.

 37. After this manner he made the ten bases: all of them had one casting, one measure, and one size.

 38. Then made he ten lavers of brass: one laver contained forty baths: and every laver was four cubits: and upon every one of the ten bases one laver.

-39. And he put five bases on the right side of the house, and five on the left side of the house: and he set the sea on the right side of the house eastward over against the south.side: Heb. shoulder
+39. And he put five bases on the right side of the house, and five on the left side of the house: and he set the sea on the right side of the house eastward over against the south.

 40. And Hiram made the lavers, and the shovels, and the basons.
-So Hiram made an end of doing all the work that he made king Solomon for the house of the Lord:And Hiram: Heb.
-And Hirom
+So Hiram made an end of doing all the work that he made king Solomon for the house of the Lord:

 41. The two pillars, and the two bowls of the chapiters that were on the top of the two pillars; and the two networks, to cover the two bowls of the chapiters which were upon the top of the pillars;

-42. And four hundred pomegranates for the two networks, even two rows of pomegranates for one network, to cover the two bowls of the chapiters that were upon the pillars;upon…: Heb. upon the face of the pillars
+42. And four hundred pomegranates for the two networks, even two rows of pomegranates for one network, to cover the two bowls of the chapiters that were upon the pillars;

 43. And the ten bases, and ten lavers on the bases;

 44. And one sea, and twelve oxen under the sea;

-45. And the pots, and the shovels, and the basons: and all these vessels, which Hiram made to king Solomon for the house of the Lord, were of bright brass.bright: Heb. made bright or, scoured
+45. And the pots, and the shovels, and the basons: and all these vessels, which Hiram made to king Solomon for the house of the Lord, were of bright brass.

-46. In the plain of Jordan did the king cast them, in the clay ground between Succoth and Zarthan.in…: Heb. in the thickness of the ground
+46. In the plain of Jordan did the king cast them, in the clay ground between Succoth and Zarthan.

-47. And Solomon left all the vessels unweighed, because they were exceeding many: neither was the weight of the brass found out.because…: Heb. for the exceeding multitudefound: Heb. searched
+47. And Solomon left all the vessels unweighed, because they were exceeding many: neither was the weight of the brass found out.

 48. And Solomon made all the vessels that pertained unto the house of the Lord: the altar of gold, and the table of gold, whereupon the shewbread was,

 49. And the candlesticks of pure gold, five on the right side, and five on the left, before the oracle, with the flowers, and the lamps, and the tongs of gold,

-50. And the bowls, and the snuffers, and the basons, and the spoons, and the censers of pure gold; and the hinges of gold, both for the doors of the inner house, the most holy place, and for the doors of the house, to wit, of the temple.censers: Heb. ash pans
+50. And the bowls, and the snuffers, and the basons, and the spoons, and the censers of pure gold; and the hinges of gold, both for the doors of the inner house, the most holy place, and for the doors of the house, to wit, of the temple.

 51. So was ended all the work that king Solomon made for the house of the Lord.
-And Solomon brought in the things which David his father had dedicated; even the silver, and the gold, and the vessels, did he put among the treasures of the house of the Lord.things…: Heb. holy things of David
+And Solomon brought in the things which David his father had dedicated; even the silver, and the gold, and the vessels, did he put among the treasures of the house of the Lord.

 ## 1 Kings 8

-1. Then Solomon assembled the elders of Israel, and all the heads of the tribes, the chief of the fathers of the children of Israel, unto king Solomon in Jerusalem, that they might bring up the ark of the covenant of the Lord out of the city of David, which is Zion.chief: Heb. princes
+1. Then Solomon assembled the elders of Israel, and all the heads of the tribes, the chief of the fathers of the children of Israel, unto king Solomon in Jerusalem, that they might bring up the ark of the covenant of the Lord out of the city of David, which is Zion.

 2. And all the men of Israel assembled themselves unto king Solomon at the feast in the month Ethanim, which is the seventh month.